Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1936 - The F. S. Dunn House, Woodbridge CT.
 Lescaze also designed a cottage there in 1939.
 Status unknown.

 1935 - The Roy F. Spreter House.
 House and studio for Roy Spreter, the designer of the camel and pyramid logo on the Camel cigarette package.
 Studio was designed in 1933, house was adjacent to studio.
 The 3rd photo is an aerial from 1948 showing the building seen in the first photo on the right hand side.
 In 2009, because of fear of demolition, preservationists reached out to architect Martin Jay Rosenblum for help.
-Rosenblum found a client who saved the structure, but removed the additions to the original building and added a new addition that was respectful to the original house.
-A dynamically designed breezeway bridge connects the old with the new.
-Last photo courtesy of mjra-architects.com
+Rosenblum found a client who saved the structure, removed the additions to the original building, and added a new addition that was respectful to the original house.

 1935 - The Benjamin J. Buttenwieser House, 17 East 73rd Street, Manhattan, New York NY.
 Original house built in early 1870's by J. W. Marshall, who designed most of the row of houses.
 Publisher Joseph Pulitzer demolished the row of houses between 7 and 15 in 1900.
 His son Ralph bought 17 for him and his new wife in 1904.
 They hired the firm of Foster, Gade and Graham to do a remodel in 1905, replacing the front facade with limestone and updating the interior..
 However, they never lived there as they had another home as well.
 He leased it for several years and more interior changes were made, before selling it to the Buttenwiesers in 1934.
 Before they moved in they hired William Lescaze to redesign the interiors.
 Most of the exterior was left the same, just removing a few ornaments and substituting casement windows.
 He sold the home in the early 1950's to the Republic of Guinea as its permanent Mission to the United States.
 In 1969 it was converted to a 3 family residence with a doctor's office on the ground floor.
 This is most likely when the mansard roof was converted to glass walled penthouse.
 It is still owned by the 1973 buyers, 17 E. 73rd Street Corporation and is leased out as a 3-unit co-op.

 1936 - The Vincent K. Cates House, 69 Burrell Street, Melrose MA.
+Built as personal residence for Cates who was a local contractor.
+Cates built many residences in the area, many of them designed by architect Royal Barry Wills.
 In 2018, the house was up for sale and the local DOCOMOMO US/New England chapter in partnership with Compass Realty held an open house hoping to save the home as it had no historic protections.
-Sold in 2019 to Karen Stein and Matthew Stanley
+Sold in 2019 to Karen Stein and Matthew Stanley.

 1936 - The William Butler House, Harvey Cedars NJ.
 Designed with George Daub.
 Status unknown.

 1936 - The Lloyd Good House, Harvey Cedars NJ.
 Designed with George Daub.
-Status unknown.
+Destroyed by a hurricane on September 4, 1944.

 1937 - The Howard Markel Country House, Redding CT.
 Status unknown.